vieuxtiful/word2world/README.md

 ### What Makes STAP v4.0 Unique?

-Unlike traditional recommendation systems that create echo chambers (e.g., faiss), our native STAP v4.0 architecture actively identifies and promotes content that:
+Unlike traditional recommendation systems that create echo chambers (e.g., Facebook AI similarity search, faiss), our native STAP v4.0 architecture actively identifies and promotes content that:
 - **Validates** your existing views (Neighbors)
 - **Expands** your perspective with related but different ideas (Bridges)
 - **Challenges** you with distant viewpoints (Horizons)